dinosaure/bob/README.md

 part of the executable and the user can launch its own relay _via_ `bob relay` and an other implementation exists as an unikernel (see [mirage/][./mirage]).

-The last one lets the user to compile a full operating system as a relay and virtualize it with KVM for instance.
+The last one lets the user compile a full operating system as a relay and virtualize it with KVM for instance.
 You must have a machine with [KVM][kvm].
 You must install the `mirage` tool and install `bob` first.
 Then, you should be able to craft the operating system with: